deshankoswatte/tesb-rt-se/examples/cxf/jaxws-jms-spec/README.txt

  * From within the TESB OSGi container:
      From the OSGi command line, run:
-         feature:install activemq-spring
+         feature:install activemq-broker
-         activemq:create-broker
-     That will create a new broker broker with the defaults and will then start it.
+     That will create a new broker with the defaults and will then start it.